GandhiCloudLab/watson-ai-ops-320-topology-api-blog/02-create-topology-for-bookinfo-app/readme.md

-# Create Topology for BookInfo App
+# AIOps v3.2 - Topology API Part 2 : Create BookInfo App Topology using API

 This document explains about how to create Topology for BookInfo App using Topology Manager API.